RamiDarwiche/DSAFinalProject/README.md

 Problem: What path-finding algorithms are most efficient for finding the shortest path between two points on a real-world map?

-Motivation: Figuring out the fastest path finding algorithm can help with improving transportation efficiency (travel time and costs), and improving user experience.
+Motivation: Figuring out the fastest path-finding algorithm can help with improving transportation efficiency (travel time and costs), and improving user experience.
-- Also provides us with practical experience for getting familiar with path finding algorithms.
+- Also provides us with practical experience for getting familiar with path-finding algorithms.

 Features and How To Use: